-AIM applications are administered by Pobal on behalf of the Department of Children, Equality, Disability, Integration and Youth.
-Applications should be made by the provider, in partnership with the parent/guardian, on The EY HIVE.
-To apply for targeted supports under AIM Levels 4, 6 or 7, providers, in partnership with parent(s)/guardian(s), should in the first instance complete an Access and Inclusion Profile for the child.
+AIM applications are administered by Pobal on behalf of the Department of Children, Equality, Disability, Integrationand Youth.
+Applications should be made by the provider, in partnership with the parent/guardian/carer, on The EY HIVE.
+To apply for targeted supports under AIM Levels 4, 6 or 7, providers, in partnership with parent(s)/guardian(s) or carer(s), should in the first instance complete an Access and Inclusion Profile for the child.